Bracklinn Falls

 Visiting Tips

 1: The forests around this part of the country are exceptional.
-Discover the best ones to visit in this article: A Guide to the Best Forest Walks in Scotland.
+Discover the best ones to visit in this article, Forests in Scotland.

 2: Parts of the Bracklinn Falls gorge are very steep.
 Take extra care, especially with children and dogs.

-3: While the walk around Bracklinn Falls is great you might fancy something a bit different afterwards – in which case I recommend a short drive down the A81 to Inchmahome Priory which is situated in the middle of the Lake of Menteith.
+3: While the walk around the Bracklinn Falls is great, you might fancy something a bit different afterwards, in which case I recommend a short drive down the A81 to Inchmahome Priory, which is located in the middle of the Lake of Menteith.

 Tourist Information

-The main section of the waterfalls is immediately obvious as soon as you get near them as they’re incredibly loud, especially after heavy rainfall.
+The main section of the waterfalls is immediately obvious as soon as you get near it, as it’s incredibly loud, especially after heavy rainfall.
+For the best viewpoint, head to the 20-metre wooden footbridge that was hauled into place by hand – all 20 tonnes of it!
+It’s a stunning location and a must-visit destination for photographers

 Walking Route

-There are several places where you can start and end a walk around the Bracklinn Falls, with car parks at both the Callander Crags and the Falls, but for a good walk that will take you most of the day I suggest starting at one of the car parks in Callander town centre.
+There are several places where you can start and end a walk around the Bracklinn Falls, but for a good walk I suggest starting at one of the car parks in Callander town centre.

-This point signals the start of the return journey back to the Falls car park which will be marked by the footpath suddenly turning into a single-track road.
-Continue along this road until you reach the car park and then follow the same route you came in on back into Callander.
+This point signals the start of the return journey back to the Falls car park, which will be marked by the footpath suddenly turning into a single-track road.
+Follow this road until you reach the car park, or continue into Callander.

 Things to Do

-Hiking Adventure: The Bracklinn Falls are surrounded by a variety of walking paths, the highlight being the Bracklinn Falls Circular Walk which takes you on a scenic 3.5-mile trail over the falls and the Keltie Water.
+Walking: A variety of walking paths surround the Bracklinn Falls, but the Bracklinn Falls Circular Walk, a picturesque 3.5-mile trail that crosses the falls and the Keltie Water, is the highlight.
 It’s a moderately challenging walk in winter due to the muddy paths, but in summer it’s suitable for most abilities except wheelchair users.

 Photography Session: The entire area is a wonderland for photographers.
 The falls, the gorge, the woods, and the mighty Bracklinn Bridge offer countless opportunities for landscape and wildlife photography whether you’re a seasoned pro or an amateur.